AI Procurement | | 24 min read

 What Contractors Should Build Now

 Government contractors should not wait for an RFP to ask about AI.
-By then, the response window is already too short.
+By then, the evidence should already exist.

-A strong GovCon AI readiness package should include:
+A strong GovCon AI procurement readiness packet should include:

-- An AI inventory showing tools, owners, vendors, data types, and use cases.
+• AI use and disclosure register showing tools, owners, vendors, data types, use cases, and contract touchpoints.

-- A data handling matrix for public data, proprietary data, FCI, CUI, CDI, PII, export-controlled data, classified information, and customer-specific restricted data.
+• Data handling matrix for public data, proprietary data, FCI, CUI, CDI, PII, export controlled data, classified information, and customer specific restricted data.

-This does not have to be overly bureaucratic.
-It does need to be real, documented, and usable.
+This does not need to be elegant.
+It needs to be real, documented, current, and usable.

 Common AI Procurement Mistakes to Avoid

-The first mistake is treating AI as a productivity tool without checking data restrictions.
-If employees are entering government contract information into public or unapproved tools, the company may already have a compliance problem.
+Mistake 1: Treating AI like a normal productivity tool.
+If employees are entering government contract information into public or unapproved AI tools, the company may already have a compliance problem.
+Speed does not make the data boundary disappear.

-The second mistake is assuming vendor terms solve everything.
-Contractors need to know whether prompts, files, outputs, metadata, or user activity can be stored, reviewed, reused, or used for model improvement.
+Mistake 2: Checking vendor terms too late.
+Contractors need to know whether prompts, files, outputs, metadata, logs, or user activity can be stored, reviewed, reused, shared with subprocessors, or used for model improvement before the tool touches contract data.

-The fourth mistake is failing to document testing.
-AI performance claims need evidence, especially when the AI supports mission, compliance, cybersecurity, public-facing services, or high-impact decisions.
+Mistake 5: Failing to document testing.
+AI performance claims need evidence, especially when AI supports mission, compliance, cybersecurity, public facing services, high impact decisions, or regulated workflows.

-The fifth mistake is overlooking lifecycle management.
+Mistake 7: Ignoring lifecycle management.
 AI systems change.
-Models are updated.
-Data changes.
+Models update.
+Vendors change terms.
 Users adapt.
-New risks appear.
+Data shifts.
+Workflows expand.
 Contractors need monitoring and reassessment after deployment.

 The Bottom Line